 The women of Baddesley Clinton

-2018 sees the centenary of Women’s Suffrage when many women were at last given the vote.
-The National Trust is celebrating this anniversary with a new programme called ‘Women and Power’.
-We hope that this programme will shine a light on women’s history at our places, giving a presence and profile to women’s stories throughout history, and creating a legacy of research and interpretation to benefit future audiences.
+2018 saw the centenary of Women’s Suffrage when many women were at last given the vote.
+The National Trust celebrated the anniversary with a programme of installations and exhibitions called ‘Women and Power’ to shine a light on women’s history at our places, giving a presence and profile to women’s stories throughout history, and creating a legacy of research and interpretation to benefit future audiences.
+Here at Baddesley we are keeping our displays for another year so that you can still find out about our four amazing women.

 Baddesley Clinton has been a haven and a refuge for many people over the last five hundred years, but our stories have often been told from a male perspective, with their female counterparts resigned to the footnotes or margins of history.